Top 25 Most Popular Foods in Oman

-The Shuwa is then served on large plates placed in the middle of the men’s or women’s majlis, wide floor seating areas, and served using a large spoon along with white rice or local freshly baked bread, then eaten by hand.
+The Shuwa is placed on large plates in the center of the men’s or women’s gathering area called “majlis,” where people sit on the floor.
+It’s served using a big spoon, accompanied by white rice or local bread, and eaten using the hands.

-Today, you can find Shuwa added as a menu item in some of the touristic restaurants that serve Omani specialties.
+Today, you can find Shuwa added as a menu item in some of the tourist restaurants that serve Omani specialties.

-Using a mix of corn starch, sugar, and rose water mixed with a base of butter or ghee, cooked for a couple of hours with regular stirring, this mixture is then flavored to the family’s taste with some nuts, sesame seeds and saffron threads or fig paste.
+Using a mix of cornstarch, sugar, and rose water mixed with a base of butter or ghee, cooked for a couple of hours with regular stirring, this mixture is then flavored to the family’s taste with some nuts, sesame seeds, and saffron threads or fig paste.
 It has a gelatinous texture and a red-brown color.
-It is consumed by hand as a dessert after food during special occasions.
+It is consumed by hand as a dessert after food on special occasions.

 Luban or, as it is known in the west, Frankincense, is produced from special trees in the southern region of Dhofar and once pinned Oman on the world trade map due to its scarcity.
 At one time, a kilogram of Luban was more expensive than its equivalent weight in gold.